 B. F. Skinner was my Great Grandfather.
 Just Kidding!
 I wish!
 No really, I don’t know of any relation, but I also do not have access to my family tree from my Grandpa Skinner’s family.

 I suppose I could pay a lot of money to research it, but then I would lose the dream of that small chance we are related if proven otherwise.
 I like to think there must be some connection for me to have taken such an interest in behavior analysis, which has always been very easy for me to understand.

 Despite B. F Skinner describing this science in the 1930’s, it wasn’t really until the 1960’s that ABA for children with autism became prevalent.
-This was when Dr. Ivar Lovaas began applying behavior analysis to the behaviors of children with autism in an intensive 40 hour per week curriculum for 2 years in which 50% of the children became indifferent from peers and the other 50 % became greatly improved (2).
+In 1987, Dr. Ivar Lovaas conducted a study using applied behavior analysis for 60 children with autism in an intensive 40 hour per week curriculum (3).

 You may have heard of the book titled Teaching Developmentally Disabled Children: The ME Book written by Ivar Lovaas.
 This is a great book if you are hoping to learn how to use ABA yourself.
 Dr. Lovaas' program involves providing each child with an individualized plan that outlines specific behaviors in objective terms that the child is in need of improving or eliminating as part of their behavioral repertoire (set of characteristic behaviors for that child).